OpenNebula/website/content/product/apps-marketplace/public_marketplaces/overview.md

 {{< alert title="Important" color="success" >}}
 The OpenNebula Front-end needs access to the Internet to use the Public Marketplaces.{{< /alert >}}

-Only the OpenNebula Public mMrketplace is enabled by default.
+Only the OpenNebula Public Marketplace is enabled by default.
 Other Marketplaces are initialized as disabled.
 To enable them use `onemarket enable <market_id>`.

 You can list the Marketplaces configured in OpenNebula with `onemarket list`.
 The output for the default installation of OpenNebula will look similar to: